CEMeNT-PSAAP/MCDC/docs/source/developer_guide/extending/writing_numba_compatible_transport_code.rst

        return 0.0

 Use the actual category interface and constants already defined for that family.
+When introducing a new subtype, event, or score, give its constant a unique value within the corresponding family and update every consumer of that family.
-When adding a subtype, update every exhaustive dispatch site and test an unsupported value deliberately if the interface defines fallback behavior.
+Test an unsupported value deliberately when the interface defines fallback behavior.
+Do not place a size or setting derived from one simulation in ``constant.py``; simulation-specific values that must be visible to Numba as compile-time values use the generated literals described in :ref:`simulation_specific_literals`.

 Control Allocation and Mutation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^